unoplatform/uno/doc/articles/features/working-with-gitpod.md

 ## Developing an Uno App using Gitpod

-The easiest way to get started is to visible the Uno.QuickStart repository.
+The easiest way to get started is to visit the [Uno.QuickStart](https://github.com/unoplatform/Uno.QuickStart) repository.
 It allows you to get started with minimal configuration or project creation steps.

+### Creating the environment from scratch

 If you want to start from an empty repository, follow these steps:
 1. Create an empty repository